irina-baeva/intro-to-react-workshop/README.md

 ### Intro

+Here is the project for [Pyladies Bratislava meetup](https://www.meetup.com/pyladies-bratislava/events/292378857/).
 The purpose of the project is to provide an understanding of the basics of React.js.

 There are two folders:
 - `final`
 - `starter`
 ---